 The truest part of us lies beneath all of the doing and social conditioning.
 You can call it whatever feels right – your soul, your inner being, your essence, your true self.

 It’s the still, quiet voice that gets shoved aside in the normal day-to-day of our existence.
 While everyone else’s needs seem so loud, this part speaks in a whisper.
 It’s so easy not to listen.

-On this International Women’s Day, I want to encourage you to listen.
+Today, I want to encourage you to listen.
 Today, ask yourself: What do I want?
 What do I need?
 And truly pay attention to the answer, showing that voice the respect it deserves by writing down what you hear and carefully considering what it has to say.

 Although this might seem like a private and insignificant act, I would argue that its impact is enormous.
 Humanity, at this point in history, needs this.
 We are collectively at a tipping point and I believe that women will play a significant role in what comes next.
 We still live in a world that does not afford equal rights or value to women, but that is changing.
 The MeToo movement, women taking to the streets in protest, and the rise of women in power are proof that there is a shift afoot.

 As the world changes, so must we.
 What we most need now is what most of us were never taught.
 We need to learn to love and respect ourselves.